A Framework for Real Estate Agents

 Live information from the internet

 Claude can search the web in real time.
 Ask it about current mortgage rates, recent market news, or what a competitor just listed.
-Without this, Claude only knows what it was trained on — which has a cutoff date.
+Without this, Claude only knows what it was trained on.
+It has a cutoff date.

 📄